r-hub/blog/content/post/2020-05-25-rbuildignore/index.md

 doc/.*[.](bib|bst|sty)$
 ```

 ## Conclusion

-In this post we explained what files and directories can be present in a bundled package, and how to keep non-standard things to make it into the bundled package: using `.Rbuildignore`; and how to let non-standard things make it into the bundled package: `inst/` -- but don't make it your junk drawer, of course.
+In this post we explained what files and directories can be present in a bundled package.
+We also explained how to prevent non-standard things from making it from the package source into the bundled package: using `.Rbuildignore`; and how to let non-standard things make it into the bundled package: `inst/` -- but don't make it your junk drawer, of course.
 Let's end with a quote from [Marie Kondo's The Life-Changing Magic of Tidying Up](https://www.goodreads.com/work/quotes/41711738-jinsei-ga-tokimeku-katazuke-no-maho)

 > "Keep only those things that speak to your heart."

 ... that we need to amend...

-> "Keep only those things that speak to your R CMD check"
+> "Keep only those things that speak to your R CMD check."

 [^rabbit]: I might have entered a rabbit hole looking through [THANKS files](https://github.com/search?l=&q=user%3Acran+filename%3ATHANKS&type=Code) on [R-hub mirror of CRAN source code](https://docs.r-hub.io/#cran-source-code-mirror).
 I sure like reading acknowledgements. :bouquet:
 [^git]: I am fascinated by common exclusions, that reflect what is accepted as common practice.
 [^copy]: That procedure can make R CMD build very slow when you have huge hidden directories, refer to [this excellent R-package-devel thread](https://stat.ethz.ch/pipermail/r-package-devel/2020q1/005031.html).
+[^citation]: That citation will be found by the `citation()` function when an user calls it e.g. `citation("stplanr")`, and by `pkgdown` when building the website, see [`stplanr` CITATION page](https://docs.ropensci.org/stplanr/authors.html) that is linked from its [homepage](https://docs.ropensci.org/stplanr/).
+[^extras]: Another file full of Perl regex that is out of scope for this post is [`.install_extras`](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#index-_002einstall_005fextras-file) that influences what makes it (rather than what doesn't make it) from the `vignettes` to `inst/doc` when building the package.